linode/docs/docs/guides/security/encryption/post-quantum-encryption-nginx-debian11/index.md

 1. Follow the [Set up and secure a Compute Instance](https://techdocs.akamai.com/cloud-computing/docs/set-up-and-secure-a-compute-instance) product documentation to appropriately secure your system.

-1. To implement the algorithm in NGINX, an SSL certificate is required.
-Instructions for creating a self-signed certificate in this guide.
-If you prefer to use a certificate from an authority, a domain name or subdomain must be assigned to your Linode instance.
+1. To implement the algorithm in NGINX, a TLS certificate is required.
+When using a certificate from a public certificate authority, a domain name or subdomain must be assigned to your Linode instance.
 Visit your domain name registrar's website, to assign a new record to your Linode instance's IP address.
 Your IP address is [displayed in the cloud manager](https://techdocs.akamai.com/cloud-computing/docs/managing-ip-addresses-on-a-compute-instance#viewing-ip-addresses).
 If you use the Linode DNS Manager, visit the [manage DNS records](https://techdocs.akamai.com/cloud-computing/docs/manage-domains) product documentation to view instructions for assigning a new A/AAAA record to your IP address.

 1. For an overview of how TLS encryption works, review the [Understanding TLS Certificates and Connections](/docs/guides/what-is-a-tls-certificate/) guide.